hubs-creators/awesome-mozilla-hubs/README.md

 - [Using Mozilla Hubs with a Screen Reader](https://equalentry.com/mozilla-hubs-with-screen-reader/) - Experience report of using Mozilla Hubs with a screen reader (2020).

+### Code Snippets

+- [Hubs tools & code snippets](https://fabien.benetou.fr/Tools/Hubs) - A collection of notes, experiments, tools and code snippets.
+Also see his [Github Gists](https://gist.github.com/Utopiah).
+- [Hubs trigger volume color box](https://gist.github.com/colinfizgig/34138f63b2f8a76e12b3691fb834fbe5) - A script to create a trigger volume test for Mozilla Hubs.
+It sets up a trigger-volume that changes the color of a box.

 ### DevOps

 - [Automating Hubs Cloud Deployment Using CircleCI](https://xpportal.io/automating-hubs-cloud-deployment-using-circleci/) - Use CircleCI to maintain code quality and automatically deploy your custom Hubs Client.